This

 He is first-rate.
 Do not pay much attention to the routine,

-dated police procedural segments and lab work.
+dated police procedural segments, lab work, and the oft-used supporting voice-over narration.
 Focus on the camera

 score by Herschel Burke Gilbert.
 The film was directed by Arnold

-in “Dragnet” fashion.
+Laven and shot in a semi-documentary style.
 There are many elemental details to this

 Williams